The Best Amalfi Coast Itinerary

 My favorite way to do so is via scooter.
 It is magic; there is nothing like zipping around the world’s most beautiful coastline without windows, a car frame, or anything else blocking your view.
 If you want Amalfi Coast photos this is your best bet.

 The day I spent zipping around the coast on the back of a scooter was truly one of the best days of my life and one that I will remember forever.
-There are some rental places in town that you can visit once you arrive.
-I cannot find a good option online.

 Depending on which tour you take and how early you get back, you may have time to spend the afternoon at Hotel Poseidon’s pool!
 If you aren’t staying there you can still go, you just have to pay a small fee to use it.